cloudcant/pyWebShell/README.md

 # PyBackdoor
-A basic flask api in py that can execute shell code over the web for a simple backdoor this is meant for servers that have a domain / portforwarding setup but it can work with other targets if you start an ngrok server or something which ill probably add later im just lazy :p
+A basic flask api in py that can execute shell code over the web for a simple backdoor. ill probably add forwarding with an ngrok module or something later but im just lazy :p

 ## The server Running on a repl
 ![image](https://user-images.githubusercontent.com/66269103/218782283-f2688355-4e9c-42a9-a88c-c6d712c7379e.png)